Skip to main content

 Fighting fire with fire means using prescribed fires, also known as controlled burns, to reduce excess vegetation before it can fuel a destructive wildfire.

 Many California forests depend on periodic fires to stay healthy.
-When fire moves slowly across the forest floor, it removes built-up fuels and reduces the chances of future wildfires climbing into treetops or spreading rapidly.
+When fire moves a cross the forest floor, it removes built-up fuels and reduces the chances of future wildfires climbing into treetops or spreading rapidly.
+Over time, forests treated with prescribed fire are better able to withstand drought, pests, and wildfire.

 Prescribed fires are carefully planned.
 CAL FIRE specialists review weather conditions, fuel moisture, terrain, and nearby communities before a burn takes place.
 Fire crews remain on site throughout the burn and stay until the fire is fully secured.
 Safety is always the top priority.

 You may see smoke or fire crews in the area.
 While smoke can be inconvenient, it is usually short-lived and far less intense than smoke from large wildfires.
 Prescribed fire helps reduce the risk of heavier smoke later.
+Smoke-sensitive individuals can use available tools like the Smoke Spotter app to get notified about potential prescribed burn smoke near them.

-Part of a bigger picture
+Part of a Bigger Picture

 Still have questions?
 Contact your local CAL FIRE Unit